magmax/bootstrap-training/_sources/lesson03.rst.txt

     <iframe src="_static/03/result.html" height="345px" width="100%"></iframe>

-You can use the `layout documentation`_, `grid documentation`_ and `forms documentation`_ when required.
+You can use the `forms documentation`_ when required.
 No other documentation pages should be required.
 Well... maybe some about basic HTML.

 Basic structure is already written.
 Just use ``class`` attributes.
 In one case, you may require additional tags for one of the controls; tip 3 shows you where.